EugeneKostrikov/mongoose-flex-rest/README.md

 ## Install:
     npm install mongoose-flex-rest

+> See this gist for the sample Schema definition //TODO create gist

 ### Read:
   First of all, remember that query syntax corresponds mongodb's one.
   There are only two edge cases when you should write something other that mongodb's query